ag-grid/react-data-grid/slider-game-puzzle/README.md

 This is a small implementation of a slider puzzle where the puzzle:

-- has a 3x3 grid of tiles
+- has a 3x3 grid of tiles,
-- tiles 9 is missing to create a space
+- tile 9 is missing to create a space,
-- tiles can be moved into the space
+- tiles can be moved into the space,
-- when the tiles are in order the puzzle is complete
+- when the tiles are in order the puzzle is complete.

 ```
 123